 This site uses cookies that are essential for our site to work.
 We would also like to use non-essential cookies to help us improve your browsing experience and help make this website better, by collecting and reporting information on how you use our site.

 What do you picture when the word warehouse comes to mind?
 Probably a large building with sky-high ceilings full of neatly arranged goods.
-Or maybe you picture an assembly line of connecting spare parts together to make a useable good, like a car.
+Or, maybe you picture an assembly line connecting spare parts together to make a usable good, like a car.

 A healthcare data warehouse (HDW) isn’t far off from that physical image.
 However, you’ll want to take your existing warehouse image and add a couple million rows to better represent the volume of healthcare data consistently collected and stored from multiple sources.